 record keeping and documentation.
 This is one of the biggest pitfalls

 of the current global trade compliance landscape.
 Maintaining an

 effective trade compliance program is a great way to take proactive

 Below, we’ll explore three of the top trade compliance issues for

 high tech manufacturers and tips on how to overcome them.

-off-site, it’s common to just get sign-off from any warehouse employee
+available, it’s common to get sign-off from a warehouse employee who

 compliance laws and can lead to serious fines.
 Particularly with

 certain types of technology, licensing restrictions may limit who can